boltops-tools/pipedream/docs/_docs/dsl/pipeline/approve.md

 end
 ```

 With CodePipeline, an SNS topic is required to be associated with the Approval Action.
-In the case of a String form, the codepipeline tool will automatically create and manage the SNS topic associated with the `approve` declaration.
+In the case of a String form, pipedream will automatically create and manage the SNS topic associated with the `approve` declaration.

 ## Simplified Configuration Hash Form

-If the `approve` method is provided a Hash with the `notification_arn` and `custom_data`, then the codepipeline tool will set the `configuration` directly.
+If the `approve` method is provided a Hash with the `notification_arn` and `custom_data`, then pipedream will set the `configuration` directly.
 Example:

 ```ruby
 stage "Approve" do